boystrange/ProgramVerification/src/Chapter/Lambda.lagda.md

 of `f` and the fact that the operators `^` and `+` concern natural numbers.

+A note on **spacing** in Agda: unlike most programming languages, Agda allows almost any character to be part of an identifier.
+For example, `^` and `+` are plain Agda identifiers just like `f` and `ℕ`.
+If we write `x^2` (without spaces around `^`), Agda considers this a single identifier (for which we have provided no definition).

 By loading the program using `C-c C-l`, Agda verifies that `f` is well typed and that its type is consistent with the one provided in its signature.
-We can try the definition of `f` by applying it to some natural number.
+We can verify the behavior of `f` by applying it to some natural numbers.
 For example, if we hit `C-c C-n` and enter `f 2` we obtain `5` as result.
 The command `C-c C-n` asks Agda to *evaluate* (technically, to *normalize*), the provided expression.

-When defining abstractions, Agda provides an alternative, more convenient notation in which the argument is moved to the left of the symbol `=`.
+When defining abstractions, Agda provides an alternative, more convenient notation with which argument and body of the function are separated by the symbol `=` .
 For example, an equivalent way of defining `f` is

 ```
 f₁ : ℕ -> ℕ